Bladeworks

 What if I’m not interested in the classes?

 We will keep areas and times available throughout the event for free sparring; allowing you to train with members from other clubs and put into practice what you have learned in the technical classes.
+If a particular workshop is particularly busy, we may have to temporarily cut down on freeplay space, but we’ll always do our best to have a little space set aside for freeplay.

 Workshops

-At Bladeworks we always strive to provide a good mix of workshops for our visiting HEMA practitioners, allowing us to accomodate a range of skill levels and interests, whilst keeping everything fun and enjoyable.
+At Bladeworks we always strive to provide a good mix of workshops for our visiting HEMA practitioners, allowing us to accommodate a range of skill levels and interests, whilst keeping everything fun and enjoyable.

-Colin Fieldhouse (Schola Gladiatora) – Mathewson’s Introduction to Sabre
+• Colin Fieldhouse (Schola Gladiatora) – Mathewson’s Introduction to Sabre

-Colin Fieldhouse (Schola Gladiatora) – Swords in the Age of Black Powder
+• Colin Fieldhouse (Schola Gladiatora) – Swords in the Age of Black Powder

-Chris Halpin (York School of Defence) – Cutlass Chaos: Napoleonic Fencing and Boarding Actions
+• Chris Halpin (York School of Defence) – Cutlass Chaos: Napoleonic Fencing and Boarding Actions

-Lauren Ireland (York School of Defence) – Savate
+• Lauren Ireland (York School of Defence) – Savate

-Paul Reck (Goat’s Head Historical Fencing) – Meyer’s Dussack
+• Paul Reck (Goat’s Head Historical Fencing) – Meyer’s Dussack

-Mark Penman (York School of Defence) – Pugilism
+• Mark Penman (York School of Defence) – Pugilism

-Ross McKane (Medieval Combat Group) – Liechtenauer Longsword
+• Ross McKane (Medieval Combat Group) – Liechtenauer Longsword

-Ross Bailey (Medieval Combat Group) – Leckuchner’s Messer
+• Ross Bailey (Medieval Combat Group) – Leckuchner’s Messer

 Fechtschule